joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

  9. ![Azure Dev Box definitions](/uploads/azuredevbox-createpdevboxdefinitions.png "Azure Dev Box definitions")
 10. Click **Create**

+You can edit a Dev box definition, to change the image, Compute and storage after its been created.

 ##### Create Project

 Now, that we have our Dev Center, and our Virtual Network connection - it is time to create a Project.
 A Project is intended to be task specific - an example being the following user story _"As a developer working on a mobile game, I need access to a Windows 11 Development workstation with Visual Studio installed"_ - so all users working on that mobile game - will get an identical virtual machine setup with all the pre-requisites that the need to start development, a project team working on another mobile game, may need different software or dependencies - so will be part of another project.